zaphosting/docs/docs/dedicated-setup.md

 ## Preperation

-### Activate iLO
+### Activating iLO
 For the initial setup, the iLO administration interface must first be activated.
 This process may take a moment.
 For more information and further use of the iLO administration interface, we recommend taking a look at the [iLO](dedicated-ilo.md) guide.

 ![EN](https://screensaver01.zap-hosting.com/index.php/s/xmAFAt4CXTt7b7c/preview)

 As soon as the iLO is activated, the iLO status should be displayed as **Active**.
 The iLO session is always activated for three hours by default and must be reactivated again afterwards if you wish to access it again.
 You can now continue with the selection of the ISO.

-### Select ISO
+### Selecting the ISO

 The next step is to select an ISO to be mounted for the initial setup.
 To do this, click on the drop-down menu, select an ISO file and click on the **Insert** button.

 ![EN](https://screensaver01.zap-hosting.com/index.php/s/SfMfrWHpjAGeMgo/preview)

 We provide a wide range of ISO files for the most common operating systems such as Debian, Ubuntu, FreeBSD, Windows, CentOS, ArchLinux and Proxmox by default.
 In the following table you will find an overview of all available operating systems and their versions.